 - Limited native integrations.
 Recruit CRM only integrates natively with LinkedIn, Zapier, Logic Melon, some email apps, and Google and Outlook calendars.
 If you want to run background checks, for example, using Checkr or other background verification platforms, you won’t be able to do that unless you use Zapier’s API extension.

 Recruit CRM is a two-in-one software that combines an applicant tracking system (ATS) with customer relationship management (CRM).
 With the ATS features, you can source talent and build a solid candidate pipeline, making your recruitment process more proactive.
 Their CRM features, on the other hand, help you manage and collaborate with your clients to meet expectations.

-Being part ATS, you should expect to see features like resume parsing to help you manage the hundreds of applications you are probably getting at a time.
+Being part ATS, part CRM, you should expect to see features like resume parsing to help you manage the hundreds of applications you are probably getting at a time.
 Recruit CRM’s resume parser analyzes the content of resumes and cover letters, and turns it into structured data you can review and manipulate on excel.

 The software also has a dedicated “candidates” section on the platform to keep track of all potential candidates you are reviewing to fill certain job openings.
 Once you parse an applicant’s resume, they will be automatically added to this list of potential hires.
 You can always go back to this list to review, add, or delete candidates as you please.

 You can also add candidates directly from LinkedIn.
 This is one feature Recruit CRM offers that we really like.
 LinkedIn is where you find most professionals and you would want a tool that can connect with the social media platform and get you the candidates you want directly.
 Recruit CRM does this with their chrome extension.
 Also, if you have a large number of candidates in an excel spreadsheet for example, you can simply import the CSV file and the software will automatically add the candidates to your list.
 To get a sense of how cool this feature is, the software can import about 300 records per minute.